-Knowing the average salary for a tenured Community College professor is a starting point in deciding whether or not you would like to train for or apply for a job.
+Knowing the average salary is a starting point in deciding whether or not you would like to train for or apply for a job.
 However, if you are actually planning to apply for a job, you might want to know:

-- What community colleges are available to work for in your area or state?
+- What schools are available to work for in your area or state?

-- What the salaries are at a particular 2-year college?
+- What are the salaries at those 2-year colleges?

 To find this information out will take some digging.
-Luckily, since community colleges are usually public schools, employees are often state employees and the colleges have to follow all the state rules for releasing information.
-In addition, many colleges have unionized faculty, so you can often find out information on the website of the college.
+Luckily, since they are usually public schools, employees are often state employees and the colleges have to follow all the state rules for releasing information.
+In addition, many have unionized faculty, so you can often find out information on the website of the school.
 Here are some places to check.

-- Start by looking up the" Human Resources" or "Jobs Available" listings at the Community Colleges you might want to work at.
+- Start by looking up the" Human Resources" or "Jobs Available" listings where you want to work.
 You can often find the salary listings for that school on a web page if you look around.

-- To broaden your search for other Community Colleges, technical colleges or 2-year colleges in your state, or elsewhere in the U.S. , try looking up colleges on the Community College Finder map, located on the website of the American Association of Community Colleges.
+- Look for other job opportunities on the Community College Finder map, located on the website of the American Association of Community Colleges.

 - Another source for salary information is looking up the State Community College Unions website.
 Here is a list of websites for local contacts at unions for California Community Colleges.